 When leaves are burned, they may give off dioxins into the air.
 Dioxins are known to cause cancer and other serious health problems.
 This is not tolerable as it can impact anyone’s health negatively.

-Smoke also contains Nitrogen oxide which harms the environment by producing air pollution in the ozone layer of the atmosphere.
+It is colorless, odorless, and can be fatal.
+Smoke also contains Nitrogen oxide, which harms the environment by producing air pollution in the atmosphere’s ozone layer.
 This destroys air quality and causes respiratory problems for humans.

 See Related: Best Composting Books You Need to Know